 Visualizing functions as translations and dilations of a simpler “parent function” can make complex-looking equations much easier to interpret.

 If it is translated vertically by +4, so that its vertex occurs at the point (0,4) instead of (0,0), the equation becomes:

 which is graphed by the dashed curve below.
 What happens to the dashed line f(x) if every term in its equation is multiplied by three?
 We’ll refer to the result of this multiplication as g(x):

-Note that we could write this second function in terms of the first:
+Note that we could easily write this second function in terms of the first:

 f(x) passes through the point (2,8).
 Since we are examining vertical dilations, let’s keep the x-coordinate the same and ask “What will g(2) be?”
 The original f(x) will be stretched vertically by a factor of three vertically everywhere, including at x=2, so (2,8) becomes (2,24).
-You can verify for yourself that (2,24) does indeed satisfy the above equation for g(x).
+You can verify for yourself that (2,24) satisfies the above equation for g(x).

 This process works for any function.

-Any time the result of the “parent function” is multiplied by a value, the parent function is being vertically dilated.
+Any time the result of a parent function is multiplied by a value, the parent function is being vertically dilated.
 If f(x) is the parent function, then

 represents a vertical dilation by -5 of

-And applying it to an even more complex-appearing situation:
+Applying this approach to an even more complex situation:

 Note that the original vertical translation of +1 (the constant term in the parent function’s definition) is also affected by the vertical dilation, and becomes +3 in g(x)… three times the distance from the x-axis that it was originally.